Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

 with $p_t(x|y)=\exp\curly{t\mathbb{W}}(x,y)$.
 This follows from \eqref{eq:DrazinMFPT} and the integral representation of the Drazin inverse of the rate matrix~\cite{coolen-schrijnerDeviationMatrixContinuoustime2002}.

-Consider now a reversible Markov process $(X_t)_{t\ge 0}$ on a continuous state space $\Omega$ with infinitesimal generator $\mathscr{L}^\dagger$, invariant density $\pi$, and transition kernel $p_t(x|y) = \exp\curly{t\mathscr{L}^\dagger}(x,y)$ satisfying detailed balance $\pi(y)p_t(x|y) = \pi(x)p_t(y|x)$.
-For diffusion in a confining potential, Eq.~\eqref{eq:mfpInt} (with $x,y$ now taken to be continuous variables) is precisely equal to the MFPT between points $x$ and $y$ for $\Omega = \mathbb{R}$ \cite{bicout_first_1997}.
-For higher dimensions, pointwise MFPTs diverge; however, under standard conditions~\cite{wangGeneralizedInversesTheory2018, pavliotis_stochastic_2014} on $\mathscr{L}^\dagger$, the integrand in \eqref{eq:mfpInt} goes to zero exponentially quickly, at a rate characterizing how fast the system erases its memory of originating at $y$ with respect to the density at $x$.
-Thus, though Eq.~\eqref{eq:mfpInt} is no longer a true mean first-passage time for higher dimensions, it remains finite and characterizes a timescale of separation between $x$ and $y$.
+We map this to a continuous state space $\Omega$ by replacing the discrete rate matrix $\mathbb{W}$ with a continuous infinitesimal generator (Fokker-Planck operator) $\mathscr{L}^\dagger$.
+Under detailed balance, the transition kernel $p_t(x|y) = \exp\curly{t\mathscr{L}^\dagger}(x,y)$ obeys $\pi(y)p_t(x|y) = \pi(x)p_t(y|x)$ for invariant density $\pi$.
+For diffusion in a confining potential, \cref{eq:mfpInt} (with $x,y$ now taken to be continuous variables) is precisely equal to the MFPT between points $x$ and $y$ for $\Omega = \mathbb{R}$ \cite{bicout_first_1997}.
+For higher dimensions, pointwise MFPTs diverge; however, under standard assumptions~\cite{wangGeneralizedInversesTheory2018, pavliotisStochasticProcessesApplications2014} the system relaxes exponentially to the steady-state density, so the integral in \eqref{eq:mfpInt} remains finite and serves as a well-defined physical timescale connecting points $x$ and $y$.